-Acupuncture combined with Chinese herbal formulas can help ulcerative colitis with diarrhea and bleeding
+Acupuncture combined with Chinese herbal formulas help ulcerative colitis with diarrhea and bleeding

 A 60 year old female came to the clinic for help with ulcerative colitis, accompanied by diarrhea and blood in the stool.
 Her primary request was to attempt to reduce her use of medications.
 She had suffered from ulcerative colitis with diarrhea and blood in the stool for about 10 years.
 She presented with diarrhea or soft stool, and bowel movements three to four times a day.
 She also had bleeding with dark or fresh blood in the stool every two to three weeks to a month, for which she often visited the ER in order to stop the bleeding.
 She reported always feeling fatigued with coldness of the body, poor sleep and abdominal pain, with occasional fullness of the abdomen.
-She reported feelings of stress and depression.
+She reported feelings of stress and depression, and lose weight.
 Her condition tended to be worse when there was bleeding or blood in the stool.
-She had undergone blood tests that showed a sed rate of 63 by modified westergren (Reference Range < or= 30mm/h) on 3/19/2008.
-She was diagnosed by her western medical doctor as having ulcerative colitis.
-She had been taking medications for about 10 years, such as Cnolazal, Entocort EC, Rowasa Enema and Azathiorine, none of which can control diarrhea and/or blood in the stool.
+She had been taking medications for about 10 years, but still can’t control diarrhea and/or blood in the stool.
 Examination showed that abdominal pain got worse with hand pressure on the upper and lower abdomen, dry skin that was pale and shallow on the face, and distinct thinness of the body.
 Her tongue presented a dark color and was dry, with teeth marks on the tongue body, with a thin white tongue coating.
 Her pulse was weak and deep.